Burrells Wharf: Burrells Wharf today

 Burrells Wharf is owned and managed by Burrells Wharf Freeholds Ltd (BWFL), a company formed by and wholly composed of leaseholders of the estate.
-Currently some 75% of leaseholders have taken up a share in the freehold company.
+Currently some 80% of leaseholders have taken up a share in the freehold company.
 BWFL has a Board of Directors, all of whom are shareholders on the estate and act in a voluntary capacity; they have appointed managing agents whose role includes the management of all supply contracts; the collection of service charges; the placing of any contracts to meet the capital investment programme, and advice to the Directors of BWFL on the setting of budgets.
-BWFL also employ a team of staff for the day-to-day running of the estate, including a 24 hour concierge service through the Estate Office and management of contractors such as cleaners, plant and electrical maintenance, gardening, decorating and general estate management duties.
+BWFL also employ a team of staff for the day-to-day running of the estate, including a 24-hour concierge service through the Estate Office and management of contractors such as cleaners, plant and electrical maintenance, gardening, decorating and general estate management duties.

 In addition to the amenity of its central square, where an annual communal barbecue is held, the estate has a leisure centre with a gym and swimming pool, and a Function Room open for residents and non-residents to book for a range of activities, such as yoga groups, mother and toddler groups, private parties and so on.
 A social committee organises various events through the year.
 There is a website and a Facebook group for residents to share comments and discussions, lost and found and items for sale, and the like.

 Local amenities

-Masthouse Terrace Pier is located beside the estate; and so is the Santander Cycles dock, “Napier Avenue, Millwall”.
+Masthouse Terrace Pier is located beside the estate as well as the Santander Cycles dock, “Napier Avenue, Millwall”.
 Within a short walk are Millwall Park and Mudchute Park and Farm, Island Gardens, and the foot tunnel to Greenwich.
 At 1 mi north are the multiple shops and restaurants of Canary Wharf.